-The Eaglehead copper-molybdenum-gold property; an exploration stage project (15,956 ha) is in the Liard Mining District in northern British Columbia.
-District does not plan to conduct any exploration work on Eaglehead in 2019.
+The Eaglehead copper-molybdenum-gold property, an exploration stage project (15,956 ha), is in the Liard Mining District in northern British Columbia.
+District does not plan to conduct any exploration work on Eaglehead in 2019 and has placed the project on care and maintenance.